Shubham0202/seimnar_hall_booking/README.md

 # Seminar Hall Booking Project

 This project is a web-based seminar hall booking system developed using HTML, Tailwind CSS, JavaScript, PHP, and MySQL.
-It allows users to browse available seminar halls, book them for events, and manage their bookings.
+It allows users to browse available seminar halls, book them for events, and manage their bookings,with mail sending system.

 ## Features